Sámi languages: Finland

 In Finland, the Sami language act of 1991 granted the Northern, Inari, and Skolt Sami the right to use their languages for all government services.
 The Sami Language Act of 2003 (Sámi giellaláhka; Säämi kielâlaahâ; Sääʹmǩiõll-lääʹǩǩ; Saamen kielilaki; Samisk språklag) made Sami an official language in Enontekiö, Inari, Sodankylä and Utsjoki municipalities.
 Some documents, such as specific legislation, are translated into these Sami languages, but knowledge of any of these Sami languages among officials is not common.
 As the major language in the region is Finnish, Sami speakers are essentially always bilingual with Finnish.
 Language nest daycares have been set up for teaching the languages to children.
 In education, Northern Sami, and to a more limited degree, Inari and Skolt Sami, can be studied at primary and secondary levels, both as a mothertongue (for native speakers) and as a foreign language (for non-native speakers).

 Russia

 In Russia, Sámi has no official status, neither on the national, regional or local level.
-It is included in the list of indigenous minority languages.
+It is included in the list of Indigenous minority languages.
 (Kildin) Sami has been taught at the Murmansk State Technical University since 2012; before then, it was taught at the Institute of the Peoples of the North in Saint Petersburg.

+Lexicon

+Nordic countries and language names in Sámi languages

+The words below illustrate similarities and differences between the different Sámi languages.
+The cultural influence of the majority language spoken around the Sámi is also reflected in the words used for the different country names.

+The word for language is almost identical across languages despite differences in spelling, /kielːa/, although in Skolt Sámi more changes have taken place /ˈciɤlː/.
+The words for "Finland" bear a resemblance not only to the word for Sápmi, but also to the Finnish word for their country, Suomi.
+On the other hand, the word for "Norwegian" /daru/ is etymologically related to the word meaning "foreigner"’.
+Interestingly, in both Ume and Lule Sámi, the same word is used for both Norwegian and Swedish, dáruongiälla and dárogiella, respectively.